 While most people think of front design placements for t-shirt layouts, back design elements can be just as powerful.
 They offer a unique avenue for creative expression and utility in professional situations.

-An essential consideration for deciding on a back design placement is limited visibility.
-When the wearer faces others, there’s no way for viewers to see what’s on the back of the shirt.
+An essential consideration when deciding on a back design placement is limited visibility.
+When the wearer faces others, viewers cannot see what’s on the back of the shirt.
 As a result, it’s a good idea to select a secondary printing location, such as the left chest or center chest on the front of the shirt.
 A sleeve design is another good option, but keep in mind that additional print locations will affect the production cost of your t-shirts.

 Placement: About five inches below the collar